Week 34: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - On Sunday, Trump tweeted a video created by a Reddit user from both his personal account and the official @POTUS account, showing him violently wrestling down a person whose face is the CNN logo.

-- The Reddit user was named “HanAssholeSolo” and his posts were full of anti-Muslim, anti-Semitic and other white supremacists materials.
+- The Reddit user was named “HanAssholeSolo” and his posts were full of anti-Muslim, anti-Semitic, and other white supremacist materials.

 - The Reddit user later apologized, but Trump did not.
 The parents and wife of the CNN reporter who covered the story received around 50 harassing phone calls.
 Allegedly, CNN did not defend the reporter.

 - As Trump continued his anti-CNN rhetoric, the cable network’s anchors and executives received death threats and other harassing messages.

 - Following Trump’s tweet, three media watchdog groups have started to do something they never imagined: documenting violent threats and actions against the media in the US.

 - Maine’s Governor LePage said he makes up stories to mislead the press.
 LePage also called the media “vile” and “inaccurate.”

 - NYT reported the Trump regime discussed using the pending merger between Time Warner and AT&T as leverage over CNN.